Community organizations partner to aid families displaced by Buchanan apartment complex fire - Leader Publications

 “Right now, we are focused on meeting the immediate need,” said Jan Nowak-Waters, executive director of RAM.
 “But [victims’] needs are not going to be over tomorrow or next week.
 I want to stress that when the rest of us are done with the horror of the fire, the people who suffered it are going to continue to suffer it, and their need is going to go on longer than our awareness will.
 I want people to remain vigilant and aware and to pray on how they can help because these people are going to need continued support.”

-To aid fire victims, RAM 708 Redbud Trail N., Buchanan, is currently collecting donations of clothing of all sizes, food donations, gift cards, personal care items, toiletries, white vinegar, which can help remove smoke smell from clothing, and pet food.
+To aid fire victims, RAM, 708 Redbud Trail N., Buchanan, is currently collecting donations of clothing of all sizes, food donations, gift cards, personal care items, toiletries, white vinegar, which can help remove smoke smell from clothing, and pet food.
 Nowak-Walters asked that community members do not bring larger items like furniture to RAM due to limited space.
 Instead, she asked that those willing to donate furniture call RAM at (269) 695-5083 to let staff know what they have.
 RAM will then create a list of available items to share with victims.

 Michigan Gateway Community Foundation, 111 Days Ave., Buchanan, is also collecting donations to be taken to RAM.
 However, according to CEO Michael Rowland, the foundation’s expertise is collecting monetary donations to help get families back on their feet.
 Community members looking to donate to help those displaced by the fire can do so in person at the foundation or on its website at mgcf.org.